Start Your Own Business Buying and Selling Gold

 Instead of using your initial profits to buy something you want, reinvest it back into your new business.
-That way, if someone brings you a piece which you know is a bargain, you have the cash to buy it.
+That way, if someone brings you a piece that you know is a bargain, you'll have the cash to buy it.

 A Gold Testing Kit